 Make Time to Work on the Blog

 It will take clear and focused intention to keep your blog going.
 It will require a serious time commitment to edit the photos and video you capture, to write about the adventures you are experiencing, and to promote the blog.
 Social media posting, boosting, and audience building will take work and finesse.
+Social media posting, boosting, and audience building will take work and finesse.
+This is how the professional design companies do the job!

 Consider doing these things while you are eating that fabulous dinner you just snapped a pic of, while you are sunning yourself on the beach with a mai tai, or while commuting from one location to the next (trains are great for this – just be sure to get pictures or video of the trip, too).
 If you can find some way to make it fun, it won’t be such a monumental challenge at the end of a long day of seeing sights and creating memories.